Mobile Maintenance Software And Its Role In Building Efficient Workflows

 How to use mobile maintenance software to build efficient workflows

 1. Reporting problems through a work request portal (a.k.a. ticketing)

 One thing that is really important for an efficient maintenance department is to have an open line of communication with the rest of the organization.
 Be it a machine operator that is having a problem on the production line or an office worker that is dealing with a leaking HVAC, having a quick way to report a problem and reach the maintenance team is in everyone’s best interest.

 We don’t know how other vendors have this implemented, so everything we are going to describe from now on is based on how we implemented it in Limble.

-Work request portal itself is often implemented as a standalone feature which basically means you do not have to have a maintenance app installed, you can just visit a specific URL and fill out the report form.
+Example of a Work request portal The work request portal itself is often implemented as a standalone feature, which means you do not have to have a maintenance app installed; you can just visit a specific URL and fill out the report form.

 If you are using Limble CMMS, there is no additional cost attached to the work request portal as it does not require a user license to be used.